 You’ll be driving the Park Loop Road, a 27 mile route that circumnavigates a large portion of Mt.
 Desert Island.
 You can stop as much as you wish during the drive.
 There are multiple parking lots and pull off points.
 You’ll be seeing views like this:

 Psst: Before you enter the park, you will need to buy an entrance pass.
 You can find out where to buy and specific prices here.
 A vehicle pass valid for 1-7 days (including occupants) is $25.
 Not a bad deal!
-If you’re traveling without a car, the Island Explorer shuttle passes through the park.
+If you’re traveling without a car, the Island Explorer shuttle passes through the park, or you can hop on a narrated bus tour with fellow travelers.

 Your first main stop on the Park Loop Road is at Thunder Hole.
 This is a natural rock formation where high seas can cause a thundering boom and a huge splash.
 If you time it right, you can catch prime conditions for the thunder!
 The best time to visit Thunder Hole is 2 hours before high tide.
 (Check tides here).
 This is when the waves are moving in and when booms and splashes are most likely.
 You may not catch the massive roar that Thunder Hole is known for, but you can still get an idea of this geological wonder.